 If you’re looking to remodel your church, you may find that replacing old church pews with church chairs is a good decision.
-Chairs can provide more church seating capacity, more versatility in your worship space, and better comfort for your congregation.
+Chairs can provide more church seating capacity, more versatility in your worship space, and much better comfort for your congregation.

-If this is the right direction for your church, you’ll soon be asking what to do with your old church pews.
-Here are a few ideas of things that you can do, and items that you can make using church pews.
+Here are a few ideas of things that you and your congregation can do, and items that you can make using old wooden church pews.

-What to Do With Your Old Church Pews
+What to Do with Old Church Pews

 1. Entryway Seating